10 Million Players Strong, Thanks to Cloud Gaming

 Matt Firor is a Game Director for one of the most popular online role-playing video game series.

 Since its inception, the game series has attracted a massive following of 10 million players from around the world.
 At any given time, multiple thousands of users are fighting battles, conquering challenges, and completing missions.
-Creating this robust gaming platform takes powerful technology that can capture, preserve, access, and transform data at scale.
+Creating this robust cloud gaming platform takes powerful technology that can capture, preserve, access, and transform data at scale.

-The technology driving the rise of online gaming?
+The technology driving the rise of cloud gaming?
 The cloud.
 To find out more, we sat down with Matt to learn about the technology and infrastructure needed to run today’s biggest online video games.
 Here are a few insights from his interview:

 Video Game Development before the Cloud

 “We were right at the edge of when cloud technology was becoming available, but it wasn’t quite there yet when we were making all the important launch decisions.
 So, we built our own private clouds.”- Matt Firor

 Before the cloud, video game development was labor intensive because development and testing was done on hardware.
 Since the mid-2000s, however, cloud computing has drastically increased in capacity and lowered in cost.
 In addition, hardware has moved from physical devices to virtual environments.

 “We’ve gotten up to 500,000 concurring users on our tech, so it’s really robust.
 And the cool thing is that it hides the server structure from the players.
 So, they just make a decision: do they want to play in North America or Europe?”- Matt Firor

 For any video game with a large following to survive, it has to work at scale.
 Sometimes, that means building a custom cloud gaming infrastructure to run the game.
 That’s exactly what Matt and his team have done.
 To power his video game studio’s massively multiplayer online role-playing game, they have built private clouds in both Europe and North America.